zacnider/thesis/AUDIT.md

 # THESIS PROTOCOL Security Audit Report

 ## Architecture Overview
-Thesis Protocol is an AI-powered prediction market platform running on Bitcoin L1 via OP_NET.
+Thesis Protocol is the first prediction market with AI oracle resolution and collateralized outcome-token lending on Bitcoin L1 via OP_NET.
 It consists of 6 smart contracts, a backend API, and a React frontend.

 ## Smart Contract Security